Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 ---

-## Asset Trap/Claims with `pallet-xcm`
+## Asset Trap/Claims

 What happens when there are still funds in the holding register after the execution of every instruction is done?

 Any situation in which the holding register contains assets after the execution of the XCM message would lead to asset trapping.

-These traps need to be **stored** to allow for future claiming of these trapped assets, FRAME provide us with means for this.
+These assets need to be **stored** to allow for their owner to claim them in the future, the xcm pallet stores them.

 Notes: